Prerequisites for New Projects

 2. Or deploying a Medusa application along with a storefront.

-Prerequisites for Medusa Application Only#
+Prerequisites for Medusa Application#

 This section covers the prerequisites for deploying your Medusa application (server and admin dashboard) to Cloud.